How To Wet Sand Spray Paint

 Spray paint is one of the most versatile and inexpensive ways to achieve a professional-looking finish on a variety of surfaces.
 However, over time, spray paint can begin to chip and flake, especially if it hasn’t been properly cared for.
 Wet sanding is a process that can be used to remove spray paint from a variety of surfaces, and with the right technique, it can be done without damaging the underlying material.

-Surprise facts: How To Add Glitter to Acrylic Paint
+Surprise facts: How to Paint Metal Siding: Tips, Tricks, and Steps

 The first step in wet sanding is to choose the right grit sandpaper.
 If the paint is only slightly chipped or flaked, medium-grit paper can be used.
 For more stubborn paint, finer-grit paper will be needed.